Castle Sinclair Girnigoe

 Attraction Type: Castle

 Location: Off the minor road to Noss Head Lighthouse.
-Parking area before the lighthouse, then follow a clearly marked trail to the shore.
+From the parking area before the lighthouse, follow a clearly marked trail to the shore.
 Nearest postcode (for satnavs) is KW1 4QT

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Altimarlach Battlefield and Cross - 2.6 miles (Countryside)

 Castle of Old Wick - 3.9 miles (Castle)

 Yarrows Archaeological Trail - 8.4 miles (Prehistoric Site)